What’s So Trendy About Julian Assange That Everyone Went Crazy Over It?

 — WikiLeaks (@wikileaks) July 5, 2016

-Although WikiLeaks has come out with some notable information that has inflicted diplomatic damage across the globe, Julian Assange and WikiLeaks have created a new channel of journalism via the noted approval of a sizable minority, classifying them as visionary trail-blazers for a new reporting standard.
+Although WikiLeaks has come out with some notable information that has inflicted diplomatic damage across the globe, Julian Assange and WikiLeaks have created a new channel of journalism via the noted approval of a sizable minority, classifying them as visionary trailblazers for a new reporting standard.
 One that could see Julian Assange’s WikiLeaks turns the table on the presentation, and the actual reported information itself.

 [Featured Image by Chris J Ratcliffe/Getty Images]